maxammann/blog/content/posts/2021-05-11-fuzzer-requirements/index.md

 ---

-**R15:** The fuzzer should not only observe crashes, but also violations of security properties like authentication.

-TODO: Very similar to **R14**
+**R15:** Based on the captured feedback in **R14**, the fuzzer should be able whether security violations have happened, like violation of authentication or a denial of service (crash).

 ---